 Have you ever encountered a wild cannabis plant while hiking or exploring nature?
 The discovery of marijuana growing in its natural habitat can be a pretty fascinating experience.
 However, one question that often arises is, where does marijuana grow naturally?

 The plant has a rich history, dating back thousands of years, and it continues to adapt and thrive in various climates and regions across the globe.
-Notably, where marijuana grows naturally has encompassed diverse origins, from its beginnings in Central Asia to its global spread and cultivation.
+Notably, where marijuana grows naturally has encompassed diverse origins, from its beginnings in Central Asia in Nepal, and around the Himalayas, to its global spread and cultivation.
+It’s also found in Jamaica and areas of Mexico.

 In this journey, we’ll explore the world of feral cannabis, delving into its natural habitat, indigenous strains, and its challenges.
 We’ll also discuss the significance of understanding its biology and preserving its biodiversity for future generations.
 So buckle up and join us as we traverse the globe to uncover the hidden secrets of wild marijuana.